openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Batch Credential Request {#batch-credential_request}

-The Batch Credential Endpoint allows a client to send multiple Credential Request to request the issuance of multiple credential at once.
+The Batch Credential Endpoint allows a client to send multiple Credential Request objects (see (#credential_request)) to request the issuance of multiple credential at once.

 The following claims are used in the Batch Credential Request:
 * `credential_requests`: REQUIRED.
 JSON array that contains Credential Request objects as defined in (#credential_request).